taming-the-state-in-react/taming-the-state-in-react/manuscript/07-outline-technologies/01-graphql-relay-modern.md

 - GraphQL is an alternative to REST (say own opoinions why this might be no good idea)
 - Relay is a client for it, but other clients can be build on your own or as library (Apollo)

-## Hands On: Consuming a GrapQL API with Relay
+## Challenge: Consuming a GrapQL API with Relay

 - github API
 - relay modern with github application